 - Master´s programs

-For admittance to the master’s program applicants need to fulfill the following admission requirements:
+Applicants need to fullfill the following admission requirements:

-Bachelor’s degree (B.Sc.) in Earth Science that corresponds in quality and content to the BSc in Geological Sciences at the Freie Universität Berlin, or an equivalent university degree in a related field to the Geological Sciences.
+Bachelor’s degree (B.Sc.) in Earth Science that corresponds in quality and content to the BSc in Geological Sciences at Freie Universität Berlin, or an equivalent university degree.

 Students do not pay any tuition fees, the university only charges semester fees and contributions each semester.